Visit the Hofburg Palace

 Let’s say you are short on time, or maybe you just finished your tour and want to soak up the atmosphere without spending a fortune.
 The area immediately surrounding the palace is packed with history, and the best part is that much of it is free.

-IMPORTANT: You cannot take photos anywhere inside the Sisi Museum or Imperial Apartments.
+Important: You cannot take photos anywhere inside the Sisi Museum or Imperial Apartments.
 Not “please don’t use flash” but actually no photography at all.

 But here’s what throws everyone off: the security checkpoint queue.
 No matter which ticket you bought, everyone goes through the same security screening at the Michaelerkuppel entrance.
 On weekends and during high season, that line can stretch into the outer square and eat up 15 to 30 extra minutes.
 Those “fast track” tickets?
 They let you skip the ticket office, sure, but not the metal detector and bag check.